FirelyTeam/firely-docs/vonk/deployment/yellowbutton.rst

     > Set-ExecutionPolicy Unrestricted -Scope CurrentUser

 You can be more restrictive by setting it to ``RemoteSigned``.
-See `Documentation on ExecutionPolicy`_ for more background.
+See `Documentation on ExecutionPolicy`_ for more information.

 Now go to the folder where you unpacked the zip, and run the script ./start-vonk-server.ps1::